-The average American drives 13,476 miles each year, according to the U.S. Department of Transportation.
-Although fuel costs have fallen recently, fuel efficiency remains of critical importance.
-Why?
-Because you'll spend less money on fuel while helping to conserve a limited natural resource and reduce the greenhouse gas emissions that play a role in climate change.
-Cheapism.com identified 12 ways drivers can get more miles to the gallon.
+All of this means fuel efficiency remains critical.
+Squeezing more miles out of every gallon means you'll spend less money on fuel while conserving a limited natural resource and reducing the greenhouse gas emissions that play a role in climate change.
+Cheapism has identified several ways drivers can get more miles to the gallon.